RobotoRaccoon/CommandHelperScripts/README.md

 #### Daily Login
 Track consecutive daily logins and give monetary rewards for logging in

+#### Join/Quit
+Alter join and quit messages for players to pick a random message each time.
+Includes commands to disable messages for players with a given silentjoin permission, and announce fake join/quit messages.

 #### Minesweeper
 Minesweeper in Minecraft!
 I really shouldn't have done this using CommandHelper, but here we are.
 It supports multi-sized arenas, multiple arenas, monetary payouts, leaderboards, and configurable preset modes.